jh3nd3rs0n/allyourhttpbase/README.md

 mvn clean install
 ```

-To add a dependency on HttpShuttle using Maven, use the following:
+To add a dependency on AllYourHttpBase using Maven, use the following:

 ```xml
 <dependency>